Step 2: Liquid Calories

 Financial problems

 Alcohol is also expensive.
 Imagine what else you could spend that money on?
+Some nice whole foods maybe?

 Common Questions